 This website is best viewed on a PC.

 By three weeks of age we start introducing the puppies to moistened puppy kibble, along with still getting their mothers milk, and slowly tapering them off of her until they are completely weaned by seven weeks of age.
 Upon reaching seven weeks they are eating dry puppy kibble specifically formulated for Large Breed Puppies, three times daily until they are full during each feeding.
-By eight weeks of age your puppy will eat approximately 1.5 to 2 cups with each of their three feedings.
+By eight weeks of age your puppy will start out eating approximately 1.5 to 2 cups with each of their three feedings.
 We feed a premium puppy kibble so there is no need for adding supplements to their diet.
 You always want to insure that your new Alapaha puppy has gotten their fill, and not sniffing around, licking at the bowl, searching for more!
 They will not overeat.

 Underfeeding your puppy could lead to behavioral problems.

 *By regulating their feedings, this also helps to make their bowel/bladder movements much more predictable, and aids with housebreaking.*

-From our research, we have decided to switch to these two particular brands listed below for our dogs/puppies.
-Victor, and Beaverdam Pet Food brands dog foods are free of by-products with zero artificial colors, flavors, or preservatives, and gluten-free grains- No corn, wheat, soy or peas.
+From our research we have decided to switch to these particular formulas/brands listed below for our dogs/puppies.
+All made in the USA.
+Diamond Naturals, and their Large Breed Puppy, Country Vet Naturals, Victor, and Beaverdam Pet Food brands.
+They are Non-GMO, free of by-products with zero artificial colors, flavors, preservatives, potatoes in any form, peas, lentils, legumes and gluten-free grains- No corn, wheat, soy.

-We may switch up on occasion for variety, and only with AAFCO approved, comparable brands.
+We will switch up on occasion for variety with our adults, and only with AAFCO approved, comparable brands.